antzheng/Incohearent/README.md

 ## Installation on Amazon Echo

-This is an official app on the Alexa Skill Store!
+This is an official app on the Alexa Skills Store!
 Download it [here!](https://www.amazon.com/Anthony-Incohearent/dp/B08CXZTZ8Y/ref=sr_1_1?dchild=1&keywords=incohearent&qid=1595399985&s=digital-skills&sr=1-1)